 F1B Goldendoodle coat colors

-Exercise and Training
+F1B Goldendoodles: Exercise and training

-From my experience as a Goldendoodle mom, aunt to two Goldendoodles, and member of Goldendoodle communities, Goldendoodles are quick to learn, energetic, and ready to please.
+Well-bred Goldendoodles are quick to learn, energetic, and ready to please.
 They require energy burns and mental stimulation.
-(It makes sense since the parent breeds are both smart and active.)
+(This makes sense since both of the parent breeds are smart and active.)

 Also, Goldendoodles are social dogs and may show anxiety or boredom if left alone for long periods of time.
-As puppies, they may be pushy or mouthy (and want to chew on everything) or zoomy.
+As puppies, they may be pushy or mouthy (want to chew on everything) or zoomy.

 Did you enjoy this article?
 Join the happy pack!

-What questions do you have about Goldendoodles?
+What questions do you have about the F1b Goldendoodle?